kladd/pacman-osx/README.md

 git checkout v6.0.1
 ```

 macOS has `sys/statvfs.h`, but `mount.h` expects a `statfs` struct or something.
-I don't know, I'm not thinking about it right now (TODO).
+I don't know, but I'm not thinking about it right now (TODO).
 Apply this patch:
 ```
 { cat <<EOF
 diff --git a/meson.build b/meson.build